Monday, September 14, 2020

-If you want to start a career as a medical office worker, you’ll need a resume that gets noticed by employers.
+If you want to start a career as a medical office assistant, you’ll need a resume that gets noticed by employers.

 The best hiring managers aren’t just looking for someone who can do the job.
 They want someone who can go above and beyond.